 The fear of death is a common cause and effect of anxiety, and even those without anxiety often experience this fear in some ways.
 This article will examine the fear of dying as it relates to anxiety and find solutions for overcoming it.

 It's so easy to convince yourself that your anxiety symptoms are not anxiety at all - but rather a real medical problem.
-Visit a doctor, let them put your mind at ease, and in the meantime take my anxiety test to learn more about anxiety and the fear of death.
+Visit a doctor, let them put your mind at ease, and in the meantime, take our free 7 minute anxiety symptoms test to score your anxiety severity and compare it to others.

 Death is a World Fear